DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Conclusion

 \section{Conclusion}

-Based on a statistical view of DNN, we have introduced a metric called DeepGini for measuring the likelihood of misclassification.
-This metric can be used to prioritize tests so that we can find as many misclassified tests as possible in a short time.
-Experimental results demonstrate that it is more effective than neuron-coverage-based methods.
+Based on a statistical view of DNN, we have introduced an approach, namely DeepGini, to prioritizing testing data so that we can improve the quality of DNN efficiently.
+Experimental results demonstrate that it is more effective and efficient than coverage-based methods.
 In real-world scenario, tests usually do not have labels and we have to invest a lot of manpower to label them.
 With such a prioritization method in hand, we can achieve maximal benefit, even the labeling process is prematurely halted at some arbitrary point due to resource limits.